Hawai‘i Safe Food Guide

 2. Cut Back on Ultra-Processed Foods

-Ultra-processed foods weaken metabolic health, raise inflammation, and overwhelm the liver.
+Ultra-processed foods weaken metabolic health, raise inflammation, and place added stress on the gut and liver.

 Minimize: